pxng0lin/glidebuilder/README.md

    - Visit the deployed URL and perform a smoke test (sign-in flow, report upload, skeleton rendering).
    - Optionally promote the deployment to production once the checks pass.

-## License

-This repository is currently unlicensed scaffolding.
-Add a license before distributing or deploying broadly.